SAEON/mnemosyne/README.md

 ```

 #### Specify a file to upload

-Better than the previous example because the file is streamed (`-T`)
+I think this will stream the contents of the file
 ```sh
 curl \
   --progress-bar \